-- Have received a baccalaureate or equivalent degree from an approved college or university by the first day of the fall semester.
-At least 90 credit hours of your undergraduate work must be in academic rather than skills-training courses.

-- Take the Law School Admission Test (LSAT).

-- · LSAT-flex exams will be accepted.

-- June 2021 exams will only be accepted for Fall 2021 waitlisted candidates and we will not accept the July 2021 exam. - Register for the LSAC's Credential Assembly Service (CAS). - Forward your transcripts for any institution you have ever attended to LSAC. - Submit two letters of recommendation to LSAC. - Submit a completed Law School Application (including personal statement and resume) no later than May 15 of the year in which you seek admission.
+- Have received a baccalaureate or equivalent degree from an accredited college or university by the first day of the fall semester.
+At least 90 credit hours of your undergraduate work must be in academic rather than skills-training courses. - Take the Law School Admission Test (LSAT) or the Graduate Record Examination (GRE). - · LSAT-flex exams will be accepted. - For GRE applicants, IU McKinney's GRE DI Code is 3977. - Register for the LSAC's Credential Assembly Service (CAS). - Forward your transcripts from any institution you have ever attended to LSAC. - Submit two letters of recommendation to LSAC. - Submit a completed Law School Application (including personal statement and resume) no later than May 15 of the year in which you seek admission.
 There is no application fee.